RostykStets/BitsOrchestraTestTask/README.md

   }
 }

-Then run Update-Database command in Nu-Get Package console and run the whole project.
+Then run choose DataAccessLyer as default project in Nu-Get Package console and run Update-Database command here.
+After that, run the wohle solution.